The Ultra Handy Japanese and English Example Sentence Finder

 Text to speech functionality by Responsive Voice

-Fry me some eggs.
+Fry me an egg.

 卵を焼いてくれ。